usnistgov/sesame/doc/tutorial/tuto3.rst

 Tutorial 3: How to find a good guess for computing an IV curve
 ----------------------------------------------------------------
-In this tutorial we have a look at what happens behind the function :func:`~sesame.solvers.IVcurve` so that you can custom the procedure for specific needs.
+Finding a good initial guess for our calculation is not always an easy task.
+In this tutorial we show how to find a good starting point to compute the IV curve on the system created in :doc:`tutorial 2 <tuto2>`.

 .. seealso:: The example treated here is in the file ``jv_curve.py`` in the ``examples`` directory in the root directory of the distribution.